dothiv/w3c-validator-gocli/README.md

-# CLI for the W3C validtor
+# CLI for the W3C validator

 Command line interface for recursively validating websites with the W3C validator